What are our responsibilities?

 When you make a request you will be asked several questions to determine the following:

-• If you are the owner-occupier - you will be advised of the cost of treatment in the case of residential properties and if you agree an officer will contact you once payment has been made to arrange to survey and treat the infestation.
+- If you are the owner/occupier of a residential property, you will be advised of the cost of treatment.
+Once payment has been made, an Officer will contact you to arrange to survey and treat the infestation.

-• If you are a tenant of a Council House - Environmental Health will contact your housing office to receive instruction to carry out treatment and then an officer will contact you to arrange to survey and treat the infestation.
+- If you are a tenant of a Council House, Environmental Health will make checks on the Housing system to ensure details are accurate.
+An Officer will then contact you to arrange to survey and treat the infestation.

-• If you are an occupier or tenant of a property - since legally it is the property owner's responsibility to treat a vermin infestation we will request their agreement to pay for the cost of the treatment and then an officer will contact you to arrange to survey and treat the infestation.
-If you do not wish the owner of the property involved then you will be asked to agree to meet the full commercial cost of the treatment before any work is started.
+- If you are an occupier or tenant of a property, since legally it is the property owner's responsibility to treat a vermin infestation, we will ask if the cost of the treatment is being paid by yourself or the Landlord.
+Only after payment has been taken, an Officer will contact you to arrange to survey and treat the infestation.
+If you do not wish the owner of the property involved, then you will be asked to agree to meet the full commercial cost of the treatment before any work is started.

 It should be noted that treatment will only be carried out on nests that are accessible from ground level.